LazaUK/AIFoundry-Agents-LogicApps/README.md

 > [!NOTE]
 > The OpenAPI approach provides better standardisation, automatic validation and reduced maintenance while enabling full functionality of Logic Apps integration.

-## Part 4: Configuring Logic App as a Tool using OpenAPI Schema with Managed Identity auth
+## Option C: Logic App as a Tool using OpenAPI Schema with Managed Identity auth

 <<WORK IN PROGRESS>>